DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

-# What is a Dialogue Interaction
+# What is a Dialogue Interaction?

-- A dialogue interaction is a set of lines said by one or more characters.
+- A dialogue interaction is a list of *"Dialogue Lines"* from one or more characters.
-- During these
+- During these interactions, there is no user input into what is said.
+These interactions are predefined.

+### Dialogue Line

+- A single line of dialogue spoken by one person

 # Where is Dialogue Found?